Aidar5/nattoeng/docs/source/book/additional_info/py2_vs_py3.rst

 ~~~~~~

 -  Name of Queue module changed to queue
--  Starting from Python 3.6. csv.DictReader returns OrderedDict
-   Redordedict instead of a regular dictionary.
+-  Starting from Python 3.6, csv.DictReader returns OrderedDict instead of a regular dictionary.

 Additional information
 ~~~~~~~~~~~~~~~~~~~~~~~~~